-Years ago I was watching the 11 o’clock news and they were reporting that one of the top 10 child-pornographers in the nation had been arrested thirty miles away in a neighboring city.
+Years ago I was watching the 11 o’clock news and they were reporting that one of the nation’s top 10 child-pornographers had been arrested withing thirty miles of our city.

-It was infuriating and heart breaking to hear the amount of gut wrenching evidence collected.
+It was infuriating and heart breaking to hear accounts and the amount of gut wrenching evidence collected.

 After they finished reporting the story, I said to myself through clenched teeth, “I hope he burns in hell.”